 Broadview has an experienced staff team who provide the young people with positive role models and the support and understanding they require.
 Staff are able to communicate with the young people in their preferred method, which include PECS and Makaton.

 Broadview places high value on relationships with and between young people and staff and it is these relationships that are central to the work that is undertaken with the young people.
 This work might include supporting young people in education; encouraging them to attend local clubs and activities; ensuring all health needs are met; helping them develop skills for independent living; building resilience; increasing self esteem; and equipping them with the knowledge and ability to keep themselves safe.

-To find out more about Broadview or for further information on the residential services we provide for young people at Priory Education and Children’s Services, please click here to make an enquiry or alternatively call our helpful team today on 0118 970 8068.
+To find out more about Broadview, to request a Statement of Purpose or for further information on the residential services we provide for young people at Priory Education and Children’s Services, please click here to make an enquiry or alternatively call our helpful team today on 01635 36896.